 Georgia, unlike some other states, is yet to pass any legislation on landlord entry.
 That being said, make sure to set entry justification and notification terms in individual leases.

 Small Claims Courts

 Both parties to the lease can seek legal redress in a small claims court as long as the lawsuits don’t exceed $15,000.
 Georgia is yet to define the statute of limitations.

-Tenants in Georgia have the right to be treated equally and fairly under a series of protected classes.
+Tenants in Georgia have the right to be treated equally and fairly under a series of protected classes regulated by the Fair Housing Act.
 These rules apply to most types of housing, including single-family homes, condos, apartments, multi-family buildings, and HOAs.
 The only exceptions are:

 - Private clubs that limit occupancy to members.